- Tel:+268 2505 5526

 Imvelo Eswatini is a fusion of passion and creativity, tradition and modernity, social commitment and love for Eswatini.

 The mission of Imvelo Eswatini is to enhance the lives of women from informal settlements around towns in Eswatini by creating flexible work opportunities and providing a fair and sustainable income.
 Through an innovative combination of natural materials, traditional skills and contemporary design with inspiration from nature and African Art, the Imvelo women handcraft unique and vibrant fashion accessories for socially inspired individuals; hence the slogan ‘soulful accessories for inspired individuals.’

 Today, Imvelo Eswatini is a thriving small enterprise, providing employment to over 25 women who carefully and lovingly craft each accessory by hand.
 Every woman is trained and supported by this innovative project, which combines contemporary and traditional creative skills.
-Imvelo Eswatini believes in Fair Trade and the empowerment of their employees and is a member of SWIFT to show their commitment to the Fair Trade practices whilst also hoping to raise awareness amongst their customers.
+Imvelo Eswatini believes in Fair Trade and the empowerment of their employees and is a member of Fair & Square (previously known as SWIFT) to show their commitment to the Fair Trade practices whilst also hoping to raise awareness amongst their customers.